 While there is still demand for canned pet food products, bags and pouches remain dominant for pet food and treats.
 Pet food processors are keeping pace with demand by ramping up their packaging systems that include FFS machines.

 Packaging material and equipment companies agree that this is a category with a lot of potential.
 “The whole pet food area is growing.
 People are busy, they love their pets and are taking care of what they are feeding them.
 Packaging plays a huge part of that visually.
-When consumers are making their purchase, they look at not only the ingredients, but how it’s packaged,” says Christine Duncan, marketing manager for Covington, Kentucky-based ProMach’s flexibles line, comprised of the Matrix Packaging Machinery and Ossid, LLC systems.
+When consumers are making their purchase, they look at not only the ingredients, but how it’s packaged,” says Christine Duncan, marketing manager for Matrix, located in Saukvile, Wisconsin — headquarters of ProMach’s flexibles business line, which is comprised of the Matrix, Ossid, and FL Tecnics brands.

 Heidi Oelrich, senior marketing communications leader, packaging, for BW Packaging Systems in Minneapolis, agrees, and says that pet food system suppliers change with the times and with customers.
 “Practically speaking, more people have flexible income and are choosing to spend it on their pets,” she says.
 “Our marketing and R&D teams depend on customer input to make sure we understand their business — what’s working well and what could be better.
 We’re taking that feedback and investing in new product development to make sure they have what they need to continue growing and thriving.”